kesavaprasad08/back/readme.md

-# WordPress Theme Setup Guide
+# Music Marketplace Setup Guide

-This guide explains how to set up the WordPress site using the Beats by Sonaar theme, configure user roles, marketplace, feeds, and add custom CSS.
+This guide explains how to set up the Music Marketplace using the Beats by Sonaar theme, configure user roles, marketplace, feeds, and add custom CSS.

 ---